Evontree: Ontology Rule-Guided Self-Evolution of Large Language Models: Introduction

 \section{Introduction}

-In recent years, large language models (LLMs) have achieved remarkable performance across a broad spectrum of domains.
-This success is driven not only by pre-training on large and diverse datasets, but also by fine-tuning with carefully curated, synthesized, or annotated domain data.
-For example, domain-specific LLMs like BioBERT~\cite{biobert2020}, SciBERT~\cite{scibert2019}, and BloombergGPT~\cite{BloombergGPT2023} have demonstrated that scaling pre-training to massive, specialized corpora is crucial for superior downstream outcomes.
-More recent adaptation methods, such as Aloe~\cite{gururajan2024aloe}, which leverages hundreds of thousands of medical QA pairs, and Med42-v2~\cite{christophe2024med42}, instruction-tuned with over a billion biomedical tokens, further underscore that large-scale domain data remains a key prerequisite for optimal model performance.
+Recently, large language models (LLMs) have demonstrated remarkable performance across a broad spectrum of domains, which is primarily attributed to extensive pre-training and subsequent fine-tuning on massive and specialized datasets.
+For instance, domain-specific models such as BioBERT \citep{biobert2020} and SciBERT \citep{scibert2019}, have shown that scaling pre-training to specialized corpora is crucial for superior downstream outcomes.
+More recent adaptation methods such as Med42-v2 \citep{christophe2024med42}, further underscore that instruction-tuning with billions of biomedical tokens remains a standard prerequisite for achieving optimal model performance.

-However, in data-sensitive fields such as healthcare and finance—where privacy requirements are stringent—acquiring large amounts of domain-specific data poses significant challenges.
-This raises the question: can a small but highly valuable set of supervision signals be leveraged to efficiently boost model performance?

-We further observe that, alongside large-scale corpora, human experts have long distilled valuable knowledge rules and ontology rules that describe relationships between data and constrain their validity.
-Although few in number, these rules can substantially enhance the rationality and quality of knowledge management systems, making them critical for professional domain data governance and knowledge system optimization.

-Currently, there is growing consensus in the community that LLMs can serve as implicit knowledge bases, with internalized human knowledge through pre-training stage\cite{DBLP:conf/emnlp/WangYXQD00GJX0C24}.
-Building on this insight, various technologies have been developed for knowledge editing and enhancement of LLMs\cite{OntoTune,DBLP:conf/emnlp/WangYXQD00GJX0C24}.
-This leads us to consider: can we leverage a limited set of domain-specific rules that have been accumulated over time to validate, revise, and improve the implicit knowledge within LLMs, thereby boosting their performance in low-resource domains?

-Building on the established effectiveness of domain ontology knowledge in enhancing model performance\cite{OntoTune,Xiao_Calvanese_Kontchakov_Lembo_Poggi_Rosati_Zakharyaschev_2018}, we propose a framework that exploits ontology rules to enhance LLM's performance in specialized domains with extremely limited human supervision.

-Specifically, our approach proceeds in three main steps.
-(1) We explicitly extract the implicit domain knowledge embedded within the LLM, particularly focusing on subclass and synonym relationships among domain concepts.
-(2) We introduce two ontology rules (as shown in Table \ref{tab:rules}) to externally detect inconsistencies in the extracted model's knowledge.
-(3) Finally, we re-inject the revised knowledge back into the model via fine-tuning, thereby addressing missing ontology knowledge.
-In this manner, our method does not require access to large quantities of external domain data.
-Instead, we utilize only 2 high-quality ontology rules to validate and supplement the knowledge extracted from the model, and then reinject the improved knowledge to the model, resulting in enhanced domain abilities.